 Day 01 - Lima

-Upon arrival, you will be met at the Lima airport and transferred to your hotel.
+Upon arrival, you will be met at the Lima airport and transferred to your hotel in Lima.
 Overnight at selected hotel.

 Day 2 - Lima